 JP Gladu, President and CEO, Canadian Council for Aboriginal Business

-Dr. Shalene Jobin, Assistant Professor, Faculty of Native Studies, University of Alberta
+Dr. Shalene Jobin, Associate Professor, Faculty of Native Studies, University of Alberta

 Randy Moore ICD.D, VP, Strategic Development and Aboriginal Relations, Bee Clean; Co-Chair, Canadian Council for Aboriginal Business